GWSoftwareTools/VertexCover/README.md

 ## Reduction Rules

-The reduction rules are all applied exhaustively, meaning the are repeated as often as possible until they don't change anything anymore.
+The reduction rules are all applied exhaustively, meaning they are repeated as long as they change the graph. \
 For this reason their implementations all return a boolean which indicates wether a change has been made to the graph/instance.
-The rules all are applied until one run occurs where nothing has happened, then it stops.
+The rules all are applied until one run occurs where nothing has happened, then it stops. \

 We always have to apply all rules, because one rule may create an opportunity for another rule to be used.
 As we can't really anticipate these side-effects (yet?), we always have to apply all of them.

+---

 * ### removeCliques:

-A **clique** is a set of vertices which are ALL connected to each other vertex in the clique.
-For example a single point, two connected vertices or a triangle are (simple) cases of a clique.
+A **[clique](https://en.wikipedia.org/wiki/Clique_(graph_theory))** is a set of vertices which are ALL interconnected. \
+For example a single point, two connected vertices or a triangle are examples of a clique.
+\\
 If we find a clique of **size n and only `n-1` vertices are connected to a vertex outside of the clique**, we can remove the clique and reduce the parent instance by `n-1`.
 This is a generalization of the "singleton" and "degree-one" rule ⇒ It also works on arbitrarily big cliques.

+---

 Example:

 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/removeCliques.png" width="50%" alt="removeCliques">
 The vertices `1`, `2` and `3` have edges between each other and only `2` and `3` have even more neighbours.
 All vertices in this triangle where deleted and `k` decreased by 2 (number of neighbours of `1`).